 We arrived at the Music Box Supper Club around 6:00.
 It was in an older warehouse section of Cleveland along the Cuyahoga River.
 Several tall bridges towered over the club and the river and the roads down below.
 At one point, we were on a bridge over a canal under a bridge over the whole neighborhood.

-Nate and Karen were waiting in the lot for us.
 We were seated at a long table with four other people with the stage on our right.
-We had a fairly tasty and expensive supper—I had strips of steak over rice, Sally had pot roast.
+We had a fairly tasty and expensive supper—I had strips of steak over rice, my wife had pot roast.

 The opening act was a guy names Clarence Bucaro who sang about eight songs.
 I haven’t added any of them to my playlist, but they weren’t bad.
 When Over the Rhine came out, there was just three of them—Linford, Karen, and Brad Meinerding (who plays several instruments and sings harmony).
 Because there were fewer instruments than last time, their sound wasn’t as dynamic.
 They didn’t play many of the songs I’m familiar with, and a lot of what they did play was bluesy.
 They’d crack a few dry jokes about their relationship or things that have happened to them, then play something fairly dark (but usually with a message of hope).
 They claimed to have invented two new genres of music—reality Christmas and apocalyptic love songs.